 5:15pm AF2-TuA16 Multilayers on Reinforcement Fiber Fabrics with ALD, Pauline Dill, F.R.R.
-Pachel, M. Scharf, W. Goedel, Chemnitz University of Technology, Germany such a way that stacks of inorganic/organic-inorganic/inorganic were produced.
-The layer thickness and the homogeneity of each layer and the combination of the three layers were investigated with scanning electron microscopy (SEM) and thermogravimetric analysis (TGA).
+Pachel, M. Scharf, W. Goedel, Chemnitz University of Technology, Germany

+Carbon fiber fabrics, with a size of 30x8 cm, were coated smooth in a homebuilt reactor with combinations of three different ALD-lavers.
+We used inorganic ALD coating (Al2O3, TiO2, Ti3(PO4)4) as well as an organicinorganic TiO2/furfuryl alcohol coating.
+The coatings were combined in such a way that stacks of inorganic/organic-inorganic/inorganic were produced.
+The laver thickness and the homogeneity of each laver and the combination of the three layers were investigated with scanning electron microscopy (SEM) and thermogravimetric analysis (TGA).
 The elemental analysis of the coating was investigated with energy-dispersive X-ray spectroscopy (EDXS).
 The coated fabrics will be embedded in a ceramic matrix to give a fiber reinforced ceramic, in which the coating should provide oxidation protection for carbon fibers and also the coating may be helpful for crack deflection in the composite.
 Each of the coating in the combination has at least one task to protect the carbon fiber in the ceramic matrix composites.
 The first coating should protect the fiber from oxidation environment, the second one is needed for crack deflection and the top coating is needed to protect the remaining coated carbon fiber fabrics, when it will be sintered at high temperatur.
 For good crack deflection the three coatings should not stick too tight to each other, so that the fiber is able to move along the fiber axis.
 The delamination behavior of the coatings was also seen in SEM images.